GalKJ/d0g3bl2/README.md

 I'm a friendly and keen member of [Founders and Coders](https://www.foundersandcoders.com/) FAC26 cohort 🎏

-We work in teams 🙂☺️😃 supporting and learning from one another while building strong friendships 💪
+We work in teams 🙂☺️😃 supporting and learning from one another while building strong friendships 💪 and skill bases 🤹

 ### So far we've learnt about ✍️
 1. Git workflow